 2.)
 How do human-associated mutations and disruptions in E3 ubiquitin ligases alter neuronal substrates and properties in distinct neuronal types?

 We focus on E3 disease-associated mutations in neurological disorders to understand how they impact substrate ubiquitination and neuronal properties, such as changes in synaptic transmission and neuronal morphology in different neuron types.
-As a first pass, we utilize dissociated cortical neuron cultures, which express both excitatory and inhibitory neurons and allow one to assess the impacts on both cell types in vitro.
-Using this model system, we are also employing CRISPR technologies to disrupt E3 ligases involved in neurological disease.
+As a first pass, we utilize dissociated neuron cultures, which express both excitatory and inhibitory neurons and allow one to assess the impacts on both cell types in vitro.
+We are also employing CRISPR technologies to disrupt E3 ligases involved in neurological disease.

 3.)
 How do human-associated mutations and disruptions in E3 ubiquitin ligases alter neural behaviors and hormonal signaling pathways?

 For reported E3 mutations that are associated with disease, very few animal models have been created to recapitulate these rare disorders.
-We are interested in Gordon-Holmes syndrome, in which no therapy currently exists.
-Gordon-Holmes syndrome is characterized by ataxia, cerebellar atrophy, and hypogonadotropic hypogonadism.
+We are interested in Gordon Holmes syndrome (GHS), in which no therapy currently exists.
+GHS is characterized by ataxia, cerebellar atrophy, and hypogonadotropic hypogonadism.
 Individuals have disrupted hormone signaling in response to gonadotropin-releasing hormone (GnRH).
-Intriguingly, TRIAD3/RNF216 mutations have been identified in patients with Gordon-Holmes syndrome.
+Intriguingly, TRIAD3/RNF216 mutations have been identified in patients with GHS.
 These individuals exhibit disruptions in the pituitary axis, cerebellar atrophy, and dementia, strongly indicating that hormonal signaling and the mechanisms mediating cognition are perturbed.
-Even more compelling, the Triad3 substrate Arc (an immediate early gene) is disrupted in neurodegerative disorders and would serve as a suitable readout for neurodegeneration in Gordon-Holmes.
-To delineate the mechanisms of Triad3 function in specific brain regions, we are using a conditional KO mouse targeting Triad3 to examine its biological relevance in cerebellar and hippocampal neurodegeneration and signaling in the hypothalamus and pituitary in vivo.
-The generation of these mouse models will allow us to assess hormonal, behavioral, and physiological phenotypes that may underlie that of Gordon-Holmes syndrome.
+Intriguingly, Arc is a substrate of RNF216/TRIAD3.
+To delineate the mechanisms of TRIAD3 function in specific brain regions, we are using a conditional KO mouse targeting Rnf216/Triad3 to examine its biological relevance in cerebellar and hippocampal neurodegeneration and signaling in the hypothalamus and pituitary in vivo.
+The generation of these mouse models will allow us to assess hormonal, behavioral, and physiological phenotypes that may underlie that of GHS.

 4.)
 What are the substrates for E3 ubiquitin ligases that are disrupted in neurological disorders?